doivglser/mindevenviro-fanciful/docs/README.md

 	  	to search for the right MySQL syntax to add a "Joomla CMS" to localhost

-	  	to write a unix socket server, to handle http_headers reffering user-agent, and redirect to TOR.
+	  	to write an unix socket server, to handle http_headers reffering user-agent, and redirect to TOR.